mariusurbelis/websites/mariusurbelis/content/cv.md

 ## Bio

-Currently a graduate Software Engineer working at NCR Corporation.
+Currently a Software Engineer working at NCR Corporation.

 ## IT Experience